Manfred-Hain/HariSeldon/README.md

 Description
 -----------
 Another free open source skin for DNN (DotNetNuke) using Foundation 5.
-This is basically a Foundation version of the HammerFlex skin from https://github.com/ChrisHammond/HammerFlex
+This is a Foundation version of the HammerFlex skin from https://github.com/ChrisHammond/HammerFlex, although it includes a number of enhancements and removes the gallery components.

 Installation and Customization
 ------------------------------